 The walk uses the same path there and back, leaving from the carpark at the very end of the public single track road.
 The walk covers a distance of 8.9km, with the average time to complete the walk being 2 hours 20 minutes (with no stops).

-We have classed this walk as ‘long’ in length and ‘medium’ for difficulty, check the rating guide for details.
+We have classed this walk as ‘Long’ in length and ‘Average’ for difficulty, check the rating guide for details.